HeardLibrary/digital-scholarship/host/wikidata/bot.md

 The second function, `logIn()` (lines 57-71) uses HTTP POST to send the login token, username, and password as data to the API.
 Although the API does send a response, nothing in that response is actually needed to continue the authorization process.
 Since the session persists, the API "knows" that the session has been authenticated.

 The third function, `getCsrfToken()` (lines 77-88) uses HTTP GET to retrieve a "cross-site request forgery" (CSRF) token.
 CSRF is a kind of attack that is carried out when web forms are used.
-It isn't particularly relevant to us since we are using Python, but it's built in to Wikidata's security system, so we need to have a CSRF token that we will send to the API with each of our requests to make an edit.
+It isn't particularly relevant to us since we are using Python, but it's built into Wikidata's security system, so we need to have a CSRF token that we will send to the API with each of our requests to make an edit.
 If our script makes multiple edits, we can reuse the same CSRF token many times.
 However, each time we restart the script, the login process is repeated and we get a different CSRF token.

-Once we have the CSRF token, we can use the `writeStatement()` function to create a statement about an entity in Wikidata or Wikibase.
+Once we have the CSRF token, we can use the `writeStatement()` function to create a statement (referred to as a *claim* in the Wikidata world) about an entity in Wikidata or Wikibase.

 ## Figuring out what statement we want to create

 Since this lesson assumes that you already have some experience with editing Wikidata, it assumes that you already know about entities and properties.
 Entities have identifiers starting with "Q", like `Q2`.
 In the real Wikidata, [the universe](https://www.wikidata.org/wiki/Q1) has the identifier `Q1`.
 In the Wikidata test instance, [the universe](https://test.wikidata.org/wiki/Q188427) has the identifier `Q188427`.
 Clearly, you cannot assume that there is any relationship between the identifiers assigned to an entity in the real Wikidata and the test Wikidata instance.
 The same is true for properties.
 An important property in Wikidata is `P31` ([instance of](https://www.wikidata.org/wiki/Property:P31)), which is used to indicate what kind of thing the entity is.
-In the Wikidata test instance, `instance of` is the property `P82`.
+In the Wikidata test instance, [instance of](https://test.wikidata.org/wiki/Property:P82) is the property `P82`.
 The example bot script is set up in lines 129-131 to create the statement

 ```
 Q188427 P82 Q1917
 ```

 that is, "the universe is an instance of a cat".
-Before you run the script, you need to go to the Wikibase test instance and check whether someone else who has run this script has already asserted that the univers is a cat.
+Before you run the script, you need to go to the Wikibase test instance and check whether someone else who has run this script has already asserted that the universe is a cat.
 If so, you should manually delete the statement by clicking on the `edit` link, then selecting `remove`.
 Alternatively, you can change the script to assert something different about the universe.
-Whatever the case, you should make sure that whatever statement you plan to create does not already exist, then use a text editor to edit lines 129-131 so that the subject, property, and object (`sub`, `prop`, and `obj`) have the appropriate values.
+Whatever the case, you should make sure that whatever statement you plan to create does not already exist, then use a text editor to edit lines 129-131 so that the subject, property, and object (`sub`, `prop`, and `obj`) have the appropriate values for the statement you want to make.

 ## Running the script